-We have the popular belief to taking oral vitamin C supplements (capsules and chewable tablets) may prevent the common cold but scientific evidence doesn’t support that theory.
+We have the popular belief that taking oral vitamin C supplements (capsules and chewable tablets) may prevent the common cold but scientific evidence doesn’t support that theory.
 Taking this vitamin supplement regularly produces only a small reduction in the duration of a cold.

 Vitamin C improves the absorption of non-heme iron found in plant foods such as leafy greens.

 Drinking a small glass of fruit juice or food supplements that contain this vitamin can help to boost iron absorption.
-It reduced iron to form a more soluble ferrous state which is more easily absorbed.
+It reduces iron to form a more soluble ferrous state which is more easily absorbed.

 Taking oral vitamin C supplements in combination with zinc, beta-carotene, and vitamin E seems to protect the eyes against developing age-related macular degeneration (AMD).
 AMD is a leading cause of legal blindness in people over 55 in the United States.

 Some studies suggest that people who have higher levels of vitamin C and other antioxidants in their diets have a lower risk of developing age-related macular degeneration (AMD).

 Like other vitamins and minerals, it is an essential nutrient for our good health.
 Therefore, we consume vitamin C reached foods and supplements regularly to prevent deficiency.
 Deficiency is relatively rare in developed countries due to the availability of fresh vitamin C reached foods and supplements but it still affects roughly 7% of adults in the United States.

 The most common risk factors for such deficiency are poor diet, alcoholism, anorexia, severe mental illness, smoking, and medication.